zebrium/ze-fluentd-plugin/README.md

 # LINUX COLLECTOR DETAILS

 Zebrium's fluentd output plugin sends the logs you collect with Fluentd on Linux to Zebrium for automated Anomaly detection.
 Our github repository is located [here](https://github.com/zebrium/ze-fluentd-plugin).

-For instructions on deploying our fluentd collector for Docker environmens, please see Docker setup [here](https://docs.zebrium.com/docs/setup/docker)
+For instructions on deploying our fluentd collector for Docker environments, please see Docker setup [here](https://docs.zebrium.com/docs/setup/docker)

 # ze-fluentd-plugin

 ## System Requirements

 The following OS distributions are supported:

 1. Ubuntu 16.04/18.04/20.04
 2. CentOS/RHEL 7/8
 3. Amazon Linux 2